 3. Matching: correctly advertising for themselves

 A number of positions and employers come together in the course of a career.
 A good curriculum vitae should never be misunderstood as a comprehensive compendium of working life.
-They apply to potential new employers.
-As in the classic advertising of products and services, you should trumpet the important attributes off and let the properties of you that are just not in demand disappear into the "side effects".
+You are applying to potential new employers.
+As in classic advertising for products and services, you should trumpet the important attributes of yourself and let the properties of you that are not in great demand disappear into the “side effects”.

 The analogy to product communication goes even further: Products focus on advertising specific target groups, whose characteristics and needs are known.
 Your target group as an applicant is the target company.
 The characteristics and needs arise from the company communication and the job vacancy.
 Use this approach for your own benefit: What is important to the company and is useful?
 What do I put in the foreground, what is not?

 4. Do not lie

 In CVs and application letters is lied that bend the beams.
 Recruiters regularly experience more or less successful attempts by applicants to give their career a little more shine than they actually have.
 Anyone who seriously wants to apply at a high level, should of course never false facts in his documents.
 Personnel show themselves excellently trained and recognize in the process quickly inconsistencies in the presentation of the candidates.
 Human resources departments routinely check the most important details of the applicants.
 Beyond skillful questions in the job interview, the z.
 For example, by contacting former employers, language tests or reviews of educational institutions to degrees.

 Do not waste any thoughts on untruths in the application process.
 Concentrate on questioning: How do I manage to adequately communicate the critical features of my career - without lying?